Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/component-based-app.md

 As you create a Tizen project, you can add components to your project.
 The registered components create instances when the component based application receives a launch request.

-The main component based application API features includes the following:
+The main component based application API features include the following:

 - Application states